 The new EU Capital Requirements Directive (CRD6) will require non-EU entities intending to provide 'core banking services' in an EU Member State to establish an authorised local branch in that Member State unless one of the limited exemptions applies.
 A new Article 21c of the Capital Requirements Directive (CRD) will restrict the cross-border provision of loans or credit and guarantees or commitments by non-EU banks and the taking of deposits or other borrowing in the EU by any non-EU entity.
-The new rules are expected to take effect by end-2026.
+Member States will be required to apply the new rules from January 2027.